 I colored a tiny but of my buttercream light and hot pink, and piped the different colors onto my Pop-Tarts.
 I also chose to use hot pink sanding sugar as my sprinkles.

-Color the remaining buttercream pink using gel food coloring, and pipe a boarder around the top of the cake using your favorite frosting tip (I used a Wilton 1M).
+Color the remaining buttercream pink using gel food coloring.
+Then pipe a border around the top of the cake using your favorite frosting tip (I used a Wilton 1M).

 If desired, add a pink sprinkle blend to the top of the cake, around the border.
 I love using Neon Yolk sprinkle blends!

 They make the cutest blends, and use them on my cakes whenever I can.

 Then it’s time to cut into the cake and try it!
 I am a sucker for anything with strawberry jam, so I loved this cake.

 I also could not stop eating the leftover Pop-Tarts!
 They were addicting.